lmnaslimited/lens-docs/src/content/docs/04-developer-cheat-sheet/02-prism/03-interface.md

 Fixtures are used to migrate specific data and settings from the custom app during its installation, so they could be available after installation

 **Basic Syntax**
-In the app's hook. py file
+In the app's hook.py file
 ```
 fixtures = [
 {